pantheon-systems/pauditd/README.md

 ## FAQ

-### I am seeing `Error during message receive: no buffer space available` in the logs
+### Dropped Messages by the Kernel

+If you are seeing `Error during message receive: no buffer space available` in the logs or seeing dropped messages in the metrics.
 This is because `pauditd` is not receiving data as quickly as your system is generating it.
 You can increase the receive buffer system wide and maybe it will help.
-Best to try and reduce the amount of data `pauditd` has to handle.
+You can also increase your `rmem-max` kernel tunable to allow netlink socket buffers to be larger.
+This will not increase the other netlink sockets (TCP) just the ones that the operator configures to utilize the new buffer room.

-If reducing audit velocity is not an option you can try increasing `socket_buffer.receive` in your config.
+After increasing the `rmem-max` increase the `socket_buffer.receive` in your config.
 See [Example Config](#example-config) for more information

 ```yaml